 In 2015, the United States Air Force along with Energetic Materials & Products, Inc., had successfully developed a welding torch that can evidently pierce through thick metal like a piece of a cake.
-It’s lite, safe and can burn through almost anything at nearly 2,700° Celsius.
+It’s lite, safe, and can burn through almost anything at nearly 2,700° Celsius.

 11. Prism 200C Backpack

 If you can’t see anything you can’t do anything about it.
 Special forces and local police face various difficulties during hostage situations.
-Any mistake can result in death of an innocent person.
+Any mistake can result in the death of an innocent person.
 To make it easy for the forces, a British company has designed a sleek backpack-sized gadget that lets you see through walls.

 10. Wrist Mounted Display

-Wouldn’t it be nice to have just one super gadget rather than having multiple ones doing different things.
-Well, not only us even military needs something like that and that’s the reason why the army is now looking for a way to incorporate several important gadgets into one super wrist gadget.
+Wouldn’t it be nice to have just one super gadget rather than having multiple ones doing different things?
+Well, not only us even the military needs something like that and that’s the reason why the army is now looking for a way to incorporate several important gadgets into one super wrist gadget.

-This devise would use less power and sustain much more abuse so that it can work flawlessly in any terrain and in any condition.
+This device would use less power and sustain much more abuse so that it can work flawlessly in any terrain and in any condition.
 A soldier can use it as a hub for sending signals and receiving commands alongside doing other important tasks.

 9. One Shot XG

 Aiming and successfully engaging a target thousand of meters away is indeed a breathtaking maneuver.
-There are many external factors that can force the bullet to change its path, such as wind speed, Coriolis force, terrain etc. Although, it is up to them how they control such factors, a little help from technology can come real handy.
+There are many external factors that can force the bullet to change its path, such as wind speed, Coriolis force, terrain, etc. Although it is up to them how they control such factors, a little help from technology can come real handy.

 In 2013, DARPA announced the advanced One Shot XG program to substantially increase the efficiency of the military snipers.
-The program revolves around a small, mountable scope system that can either be placed on its spotting scope or on weapon’s barrel.
-The scope is designed to automatically calculate a number of decisive variables, such as wind conditions, weapon alignment etc., using an internal OS.
+The program revolves around a small, mountable scope system that can either be placed on its spotting scope or on the weapon’s barrel.
+The scope is designed to automatically calculate a number of decisive variables, such as wind conditions, weapon alignment, etc., using an internal OS.

 Image credit: Darpa

-The Extreme Accuracy Tasked Ordnance Program is a project initiated by DARPA, in which they are developing a class of smart and self guided bullets that can change their projected path during the flight to align with the movement of the target or due to any external factors that may drive the bullet off course.
+The Extreme Accuracy Tasked Ordnance Program is a project initiated by DARPA, in which they are developing a class of smart and self-guided bullets that can change their projected path during the flight to align with the movement of the target or due to any external factors that may drive the bullet off course.

 7. The Throwbot XT

-As we mentioned earlier, it is lightweight (weighing only 540g) and have a maximum range of 36 meters.
+As we mentioned earlier, it is lightweight (weighing only 540g) and has a maximum range of 36 meters.
 The robot is also equipped with an inbuilt infrared mechanism that activates whenever there is a low supply of light so that it can also operate in complete darkness.

 6. The Big Dog

 Whether it’s a war or not, soldiers have to carry heavy weights along with them all the time.
 Sure, the military has much higher endurance than any common man, but they are also humans.
-Generally, armored vehicles and other specialized military vehicles are used to carry these extra heavy weights.
+Generally, armored vehicles and other specialized military vehicles are used to carry these extra heavyweights.

 Ah! corners.
 You must hate those corners from where you can shoot your target while playing those FPS games, right?
 Well, the CornerShot is a solution for just that problem, but in the real world.
 The CornerShot has an integrated video camera that provides a video feed to the front screen which has been proven very helpful to the soldier.
 The barrel of the gun can bend at a maximum of 60° to shoot targets.